 About Alzheimer’s disease

 Alzheimer’s disease is a neurological disorder, which is the most common form of dementia, and ultimately leads to death.
-Because Alzheimer’s disease cannot be cured and is degenerative, the affected patients must increasingly rely on others for assistance.
-Today, 47 million people live with dementia worldwide, and this number is projected to treble to more than 131 million by 2050, as populations age.
+Today, 47 million people live with dementia worldwide, and this number is projected to treble to more than 131 million by 2050, as the global population ages.
 Dementia also has a huge economic impact.
 Alzheimer’s has an estimated, global societal cost of US$ 818 billion, and it will become a trillion dollar disease by 2018.
 (World Alzheimer Report 2016).

 Forward Looking Statements

 Information set forth in this press release contains forward-looking statements, which involve a number of risks and uncertainties.
 The forward-looking statements contained herein represent the judgment of Probiodrug AG as of the date of this press release.
 Such forward-looking statements are neither promises nor guarantees, but are subject to a variety of risks and uncertainties, many of which are beyond our control, and which could cause actual results to differ materially from those contemplated in these forward-looking statements.
 We expressly disclaim any obligation or undertaking to release publicly any updates or revisions to any such statements to reflect any change in our expectations or any change in events, conditions or circumstances on which any such statement is based.